Feminine beauty ideal: Black women in Africa and North America

-Colourism can be defined as the discrimination or unjust treatment of people within the same racial or ethnic group or community based on the shade of one's colour.
+Colourism can be defined as discrimination towards people within the same racial or ethnic group or community based on the shade of one's colour.
 Colourism can also affect Latin Americans, East Asians, South Asians, and even Europeans, leading to complexion discrimination.
-One of the major Eurocentric features that is desired by society in black women is lighter skin colour.
-Terms such as "redbone", "yellowbone", or "light skin" have been used in films, rap songs, and other forms of entrainment to describe "beautiful" or "desirable" black women, especially in the black African American communities.
-Due to the fact that lighter-skinned African Americans are more desired, they tend to have more social and political privileges and advantages that dark African Americans do not.
-On the other hand, darker-skinned individuals, culturally and ethnically are often viewed as authentic or legitimate compared to lighter-skinned people.
-Darker African Americans are seen as black with little to no doubt, while lighter-skinned African Americans are most likely questioned or not seen as entirely black.

 Colourism in the United States dates back to during slavery, where lighter-skinned men or women were required to work indoors while the darker-skinned individuals were to work out on the fields.
 The shade of their skin colour determined their job as well as the treatment they were to receive.

-In the documentary film titled "Dark Girls", interviews of black women in the documentary shine light on the unspoken about topic of colourism.
+In the documentary film Dark Girls, interviews of black women in the documentary shine light on the unspoken topic of colourism.
 Experiences and experiments mentioned in the film conclude how women of darker skin suffered socially, mentally, and personally.
 Some of the women in the film mention how they did not see themselves as beautiful because of their darker skin.